Go to the Nature Institute’s home page

 Many observers have sensed, whether vividly or dimly, that the modern fixation upon things rather than activities — on what has already become rather than the process of becoming — severely distorts our sense of reality.
 But it is hard for us today to step fully out of this distortion.
 And nowhere is that distortion more destructive than in the science of life.

 Perhaps for that very reason the distortion is also more visible in the science of life.
-And thanks to new imaging technologies, the visibility is quite literal.
-At the cellular level, novel techniques are enabling us to see not only frozen, crystallized structures, but live movement.
+And thanks to new imaging technologies, the visibility is now quite literal.
+At the cellular level, novel techniques are enabling us to see not only frozen, crystallized structures, but living movement.
 DNA, RNA, and proteins are being reconceived as “biological soft matter”, subject to continually changing form so that molecular performances become more like improvised dances than automatic lock-and-key mechanical interactions.
 “Disordered” or “unstructured” sequences in proteins are now seen as decisive for coordinated activities throughout the cell, from gene regulation to signaling across membranes.

 Still more dramatically, molecular biologists have in recent years become almost transfixed by the novel importance of phase transitions — for example, the forming and dissolving of distinctive, membraneless droplets within the fluid cell, whereby specialized and localized functional capacities are maintained despite the rapid passage of molecules in and out of the droplets.